-9. System clock
+6. System clock

 The system clock must be set to the correct time.
-When GemStone opens the repository at startup, it compares the current system time with the recorded checkpoint times as part of a consistency check.
-A system time earlier than the time at which the last checkpoint was written may be taken as an indication of corrupted data and prevent GemStone from starting.
+When GemStone opens the repository at startup, it compares the current system time with the recorded checkpoint times; a system time earlier than the last checkpoint time may be taken as an indication of corrupted data and prevent GemStone from starting.
 The time comparisons use GMT.

-10. TCP keepalive option
+7. TCP keepalive option

 GemStone processes ordinarily use the TCP keepalive option to determine how long they will wait after communications activity ceases unexpectedly.
-This setting can be useful for reaping stale RPC Gems, but the operating system default may not be appropriate for this purpose.
+This setting can be useful for reaping stale RPC Gems, but the OS default may not be appropriate for your system.
 For further information, refer to your operating system documentation.